sul-dlss-labs/3d-eval/README.md

 # 3d-eval

 This is a static site to help compare two approaches to viewing 3d object files, one using [OBJ] files with [virtex3D] and the other using [GLTF] files created from the OBJ files and viewed in Google's [model-viewer].
-The purpose for doing this evaluation is to see if we can stop using virtex3d since it has been updated in 5 years, and is no longer supported.
+The purpose for doing this evaluation is to see if we can stop using virtex3d since it hasn't been updated in 5 years, and is no longer supported.

+The static site is served from GitHub Pages at: https://sul-dlss-labs.github.io/3d-eval/

 ## Set Up